 Cause

-Van Leeuwen Bouw’s in-house quantity surveyor left in March 2024 and was not replaced until November 2024.
+Van Leeuwen Bouw’s in-house quantity surveyor left in March 2024.
+The company did not fill the position until November 2024.
 During this eight-month period, project managers self-assessed completion percentages without independent review.
 The financial controller relied on project manager certifications as sufficient evidence, citing time pressure on monthly reporting deadlines.

 Effect